...

 Shipping the pieces

 Once the components are completed, they’re shipped to the worksite.
 However, you won’t see a massive trailer with flags and lights on the freeway accompanied by pickup trucks bearing “oversize load” signs.
 The pieces simply lie on a flatbed truck.
 “Basically, all you need is a forklift to unload the building and a forklift to erect all your frames,” he says.
-“So if your concrete is done right, it works like a large Erector set.”
+“So if your concrete is done right, it works together like a large Erector set.”

 In recent years, customers have ordered steel home kits.
 The steel I-beam construction lets them build out their home without worrying about load-bearing walls.